 - Client library deports the test commands to the selenium server.

-- Browser executes the commands using selenium core and sends results back to the selenium server
+- Browser executes the commands using Selenium Core and sends the results back to the Selenium server

 - Selenium server delivers the test results to the client library.